giacbli/DcmStore/README.md

 # DcmStoreService  (Dicom Store Service)

 Lightweight and efficient server for receiving and storing Dicom objects (medical images and Radiation Dose Structured Report).
-The executable tool implements the Dicom “Storage SCP” service class and runs as an unattended background service on computers with OS MS Windows (x86/x64 platform Win 7-8-10-11).
+The executable tool implements the Dicom Storage SCP service class and runs as an unattended service on computers with OS MS Windows (x86/x64 platform Win 7-8-10-11).

+Some features:
+- Can receive medical images and structured reports on radiation dose in Dicom format from company PACS and radiology equipment

+- Creates a tree-architecture folder system (based on study ID or patient name) for archiving study images

+- Some simple scripts and files are provided to manage and configure the application as an automatic MS Windows service (24 hrs)

 Please read attached file ReadMe_DcmStore.pdf for more details and for the installation instructions.

 Author: Giacomo Belli -